Printable Numbers 1-10 Bee Preschool Theme Free PDF

 Printable Numbers 1-10 Bee Theme — a free instant download is included in this post (both a PDF and a PowerPoint).

 Bees by Kevin J. Holmes is another non-fiction book, and written at a higher level than the BUMBLEBEES book.
-BEES has one page of text alternating with a large photo on each two page spread.
-This book discusses to bees’ physical characteristics, habits, behavior, and their relationships to humans, and is written at more of a grades 2 or 3 text level.
+BEES has one page of text alternating with a large photo on each two-page spread.
+This book discusses bees’ physical characteristics, habits, behavior, and their relationships to humans, and is written at more of a grades 2 or 3 text level.

 Bugs by the Numbers

-BUGS BY THE NUMBERS is similar to a book I’ve already reviewed, ALPHABEASTIES (which has a free PDF).
-Both books have flaps to move to reveal more pictures or information, which is always fun for children.
+BUGS BY THE NUMBERS is a book with flaps to move to reveal more pictures or information, which is always fun for children.
 BUGS BY THE NUMBER is similar because all the bugs are completely made up of a number written so cleverly it forms the complete bug picture, which is something young artists may wish to apprentice themselves to try.
 Each bug has facts with figures and numbers which are extremely impressive.
 On the bee page, it says: “To collect enough nectar to make 1 pound of honey, a bee travels the equivalent of 2 times around the world.”
 So, one tablespoon of honey is about from a bee flying across the USA!
 One butterfly fact is that from the time it hatches, a caterpillar will grow up to 100 times its size.
 Children who enjoy impressing others with facts will absorb the information like sponges!